 Niall Cooper, director of Church Action on Poverty, asks: How do we build dignity, agency and power together as a society?

 Church Action on Poverty’s vision is that the UK can and must be transformed into a country where everyone can live a full life, free from poverty.
 Poverty robs people of dignity, agency, of power over their own lives.
 We believe our vision – an end to poverty in the UK – can become a reality.

-I have been director of Church Action on Poverty for nearly 25 years, and will reflect here on our experiences of trying to develop a variety of practical organising, empowerment and advocacy programmes, and look ahead to new paths.
+I have been director of Church Action on Poverty for 25 years, and will reflect here on our experiences of trying to develop a variety of practical organising, empowerment and advocacy programmes, and look ahead to new paths.